jsliang/eqHeight.coffee/README.md

 ## How to Use

-To use EqualHeight, you have to specify a CSS3 selector for row containers, and optionally a CSS3 selector for columns **inside those row containers** (by default EqualHeight selects the top level children of row containers as columns).
+To use EqualHeight, you have to specify a CSS3 selector for row containers, and *optionally* a CSS3 selector for columns **inside those row containers**.
+EqualHeight selects the top level children of row containers as columns by default.

 Say your HTML looks like this:

 ```html
 <div class="row" style="display: block; clear: both;">